Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Bounding the Reconstruction Error

 Next, we use the idea of \cite[Corollary 10]{justrelax} to show that $ERC_{T,0}(\Delta)$ is an {\em Exact Recovery Coefficient} for mod-BPDN. \begin{remark}[ERC and exact recovery of mod-BPDN] For mod-BPDN, $c_{T,0}(\Delta)$ is the LS estimate when $x$ is supported on $T \cup \Delta$.
 Using (\ref{def_c}), (\ref{obsmod}), and the fact that $x$ is supported on $N \subseteq T \cup \Delta$, it is easy to see that in the noise-free ($w=0$) case, $c_{T,0}(\Delta) = x_{T \cup \Delta}$.
 Hence the numerator of $\gamma^*_{T,0}(\Delta)$ will be zero.
 Thus, using Theorem 1, if $ERC_{T,0}(\Delta)>0$, the mod-BPDN error satisfies $\|x- \xhat\|_2 \le \gamma \sqrt{|\Delta|} f_1(\Delta)$.
 Thus the mod-BPDN solution, $\xhat$, will approach the true $x$ as $\gamma$ approaches zero.
 Moreover, as long as $\gamma < \frac{\min_{i \in N}|x_i|}{\sqrt{|\Delta|} f_1(\Delta)}$, at least the support of $\xhat$ will equal the true support, $N$ \footnote{If we bounded the $\ell_\infty$ norm of the error as done in \cite{justrelax} we would get a looser upper bound on the allowed $\gamma$'s for this.}. \end{remark}

 We show a numerical comparison of the results of reg-mod-BPDN, mod-BPDN and BPDN in Table I (simulation details given in Sec.
 V).
-Notice that BPDN needs $90\%$ measurements for its sufficient conditions to start holding (ERC to become positive) where as mod-BPDN only needs $19\%$.
-Moreover, even with $90\%$ measurements, the ERC of BPDN is just positive and very small.
+Notice that BPDN needs $90\%$ of the measurements for its sufficient conditions to start holding (ERC to become positive) whereas mod-BPDN only needs $19\%$.
+Moreover, even with $90\%$ of the measurements, the ERC of BPDN is just positive and very small.
 As a result, its error bound is large ($27\%$ normalized mean squared error (NMSE)).
-Similarly, notice that mod-BPDN needs $n \ge 19\%$ for its sufficient conditions to start holding ($A_{T \cup \Delta}$ to become full rank which is needed for $Q_{T,0}(\Delta)$ to be invertible).
-For reg-mod-BPDN which only needs $A_\Delta$ to be full rank, $n=13\%$ suffices.
+Similarly, notice that mod-BPDN needs $n \ge 19\% m$ for its sufficient conditions to start holding ($A_{T \cup \Delta}$ to become full rank which is needed for $Q_{T,0}(\Delta)$ to be invertible).
+For reg-mod-BPDN which only needs $A_\Delta$ to be full rank, $n=13\% m$ suffices.

-\begin{remark} A sufficient conditions' comparison only provides a comparison of when a given result can be applied to provide a bound on the reconstruction error.
+\begin{remark} A sufficient conditions comparison only provides a comparison of when a given result can be applied to provide a bound on the reconstruction error.
 In other words, it tells us under what conditions we can guarantee that the reconstruction error of a given approach will be small (below a bound).
-Of course this does not mean that we cannot get small error even when the sufficient condition does not hold, e.g., in simulations, BPDN provides a good reconstruction using much lesser than 90\% measurements.
-However, when $n<90\%$ we cannot bound its reconstruction error using Theorem 1 above. \end{remark}
+Of course this does not mean that we cannot get small error even when the sufficient condition does not hold, e.g., in simulations, BPDN provides a good reconstruction using much less than 90\% of the measurements.
+However, when $n<90\% m$ we cannot bound its reconstruction error using Theorem 1 above. \end{remark}

-Due to lack of space, we have removed the discussion relating the ERC to the RIP constants and then using the resulting lower bound for a sufficient conditions' comparison.
-We have moved it to the Supplementary Material.